Raleigh, North Carolina: Geography

 According to the United States Census Bureau, the city has a total area of 149.60 sqmi, of which 148.54 sqmi is land and 1.07 sqmi (0.72%) is water.
 The Neuse River flows through the northeastern corner of the city.

 Raleigh is located in the northeast central region of North Carolina, where the Piedmont and Atlantic coastal plain regions meet.
 This area is known as the "fall line" because it marks the elevation inland at which waterfalls begin to appear in creeks and rivers.
 As a result, most of Raleigh features gently rolling hills that slope eastward toward the state's flat coastal plain.

-The city of Raleigh is located 24 mi southeast of Durham; 63 mi northeast of Fayetteville; 131 mi northwest of Wilmington; and 155 mi southwest of Richmond, Virginia; and 165 mi northeast of Charlotte.
+The city of Raleigh is located 24 mi southeast of Durham; 63 mi northeast of Fayetteville; 131 mi northwest of Wilmington; 155 mi southwest of Richmond, Virginia; and 165 mi northeast of Charlotte.
 A small portion of Raleigh is located in Durham County, North Carolina.